Fiusen/filterTable/README.md

     filterOptions = {
-                type = <lua type> searches for the specific given type firstmatchonly = <bool> whether or not only the first matched value will be returned logpath = <bool> logs the path taken by the filterTable, may decrease performance deepsearch = <bool> searches every function constants, upvalues, protos and env (will decrease performance) validator = <<bool> function(i,v)> validates an entry using a function **will override the default checking, so using any options presented below will not work**
+                type = <lua type> searches for the specific given type firstMatchOnly = <bool> whether or not only the first matched value will be returned logPath = <bool> logs the path taken by the filterTable, may decrease performance deepSearch = <bool> searches every function constants, upvalues, protos and env (will decrease performance) validator = <<bool> function(i,v)> validates an entry using a function **will override the default checking, so using any options presented below will not work**
             }